Legal and Compliance

 (4) designees of the State University of New York will be able to authenticate the imaged records by competent testimony or affidavit which shall include the manner or method by which tampering or degradation of the reproduction is prevented.

-SUNY’s Records Management Officer (RMO) is currently the Press Officer and Director of New Media.
+SUNY’s Records Management Officer (RMO) is currently the Director of Compliance.
 Each campus should designate a local records management officer and notify the SUNY RMO of such designation.
 It is the responsibility of the campus RMO to report annually, by September 1 of each year, to the SUNY RMO on disposition actions taken by such campus during the previous academic year and to maintain the campus inventory of records.
 Requests for approval of retention schedules with shorter retention periods should be submitted by a campus through their local RMO to the SUNY RMO for transmittal to State Archives.

 Community College Records